top of page

 Olympic National Forest

-WA is home to additional USFS and BLM land, currently LFDC is focuses on the forests nearest us while keeping tabs on the entire regional and national federal forest activities.
+WA is home to additional USFS and BLM land, currently LFDC is focused on the forests nearest us while keeping tabs on the entire regional and national federal forest activities.

 Removes protections on over 2 million acres of public land in WA preventing the building of new roads and other industrial uses.
 Includes large portions of Okanagan Wenatchee and Mt Baker Snoqualmie NF and beyond.